TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    Called to implement evaluation of ``self[key]``.
 For sequence types, the accepted keys should be integers and slice objects.
-Note that the special interpretation of negative indexes (if the class wishes to emulate a sequence type) is up to the :meth:`__getitem__` method.
+Note that the special interpretation of negative indexes (if the kundi wishes to emulate a sequence type) is up to the :meth:`__getitem__` method.
 If *key* is of an inappropriate type, :exc:`TypeError` may be raised; if of a value outside the set of indexes for the sequence (after any special interpretation of negative values),